 Sec.
-33-544.
+33-1044.
 Internally illuminated box signs.

 Internally illuminated box signs are limited to a maximum sign area of 12 square feet per establishment.
-Internally illuminated box signs are signs that are mounted against or project from a building and which have translucent surfaces which are electrically illuminated from within.
 Signs consisting of individual letters or symbols that have their own internal illumination are not subject to this special size limitation.
+For purposes of this section, an internally illuminated box sign means a sign comprised of translucent surfaces electrically illuminated from within that is mounted against, or projects from, a building.

 Sec.
-33-545.
+33-1045.
 Off-site directional signs.

-The Lee County Department of Transportation will fabricate, install, and maintain off-site directional signs in the right-of-way of Stringfellow Road and Pine Island Road in Greater Pine Island for qualifying businesses and organizations, as provided in Lee County's Commercial Use of Rights-of-Way Ordinance, Ordinance No. 88-11, as may be amended from time to time.
-Off-site directional signs that are not approved in accordance with the provisions of Ordinance 88-11 may not be installed by any party.
+The Lee County Department of Transportation may fabricate, install, and maintain off-site directional signs in the right-of-way of Stringfellow Road and Pine Island Road in Greater Pine Island for qualifying businesses and organizations if appropriate amendments are made to Lee County's Commercial Use of Rights-of-Way Ordinance, Ordinance No. 88-11, as may be amended from time to time.
+Off-site directional signs that are not approved in accordance with the provisions of Ordinance 88-11 may not be installed in public rights-of-way by any party.